NorwegianVeterinaryInstitute/BioinfTraining/coregenome.md

 ##### Do allele call with the new schema

 We can now use the same allele call command as above, except with the 'fullpath_cgMLSTschema.txt' file for the '-g' option.
+Remember to use a new output directory file name!

 ### Use a pre-prepared schema